 Hempstead is a primary school serving approximately 557 K-6 children.
 We take great pride in the diversity of our population.
-Collaboratively, we will create an environment which fosters life-long learning in an ever-changing, richly diverse society.
-We will enable children to meet high standards of learning by providing a well-balanced curriculum that ensures children's cognitive, creative, and social growth, with an uncompromising commitment to excellence.
-We guarantee that all children will advance to higher levels of learning to meet the challenges of the 21st century.
+Collaboratively, we create an environment which fosters life-long learning in an ever-changing, richly diverse society.
+We enable children to meet high standards of learning by providing a well-balanced curriculum that ensures children's cognitive, creative, and social growth, with an uncompromising commitment to excellence.
+We guarantee that all children who attend school on a regular basis, and participate in their learning, will advance to higher levels of learning to meet the challenges of the 21st century.

 "Collaboration" is the operative word at Hempstead and it is visibly demonstrated through our ongoing partnerships with parents, business, and community.
 We encourage parent involvement through the following activities: a very active and involved PTA;